002A/ixora.io/projects/camera-3D/monoscopic-360-video-best-practices.rst

 Customizing 360 Video
 =====================

-Your situation may be different and you may want to use different customizations of this Generator.
+Your situation may be different and you may want to use different customizations for this Generator.
 Below is the information you will need to do that.

 Generator Methods
 -------------------